ClaudWatari95/smart-text-generator/README.md

 ### Project setup
-1) After extracting the files and folders, open a new terminal in the root directory (**OPENAI-SMART-TEXT-GENERATOR** folder).
+1) After extracting the files and folders, open a new terminal in the root directory.

 2) Run the following commands:
     ``` npm install ```